keyserfaty/jyeah/README.md

 ## [WIP] jyeah

-This is the WIP of a small library for writing HTML as a JSON string.
+This is the WIP of a small library for writing HTML as a JSON object.

 ## Development
 Run `app.js`: